raamcosta/compose-destinations/README.md

 There is an alternative way to define the destination arguments in case you don't need to use them inside the Composable (as is likely the case when using ViewModel).
 Read more [here](https://github.com/raamcosta/compose-destinations/wiki/Navigation#defining-navigation-arguments).

-3. Use the generated `[ComposableName]Destination.withArgs` method to navigate to it:
+3. Use the generated `[ComposableName]Destination` invoke method to navigate to it.
+It will have the correct typed arguments.

 ```kotlin
 @Destination